The Social Services and Well-being (Wales) Act 2014 came into force on the 6th April 2016.

 - actions required to deliver services through the medium of Welsh.

-The first area plans must be published by 1 April 2018 and the Regional Partnership Board will ensure links between the Area Plan and the local authority Well-being Plans required under the Well-being of Future Generations Act to facilitate collaborative working and avoid duplication.
+The first area planswere published on 1 April 2018 and the Regional Partnership Board will ensure links between the Area Plan and the local authority Well-being Plans required under the Well-being of Future Generations Act to facilitate collaborative working and avoid duplication.

 For more information please contact [email protected]